ahsanimran-academic/NLP_resume_calssifier/README.md

 Keep the same name of the model otherwise you may change the name or directory in the script.py file.

 ### Step 5: Run the Project
-Now you need to have a directory.
+For inference on my trained model, you need to have a directory.
 The directory should contain some PDF resumes.
 The code will automatically create folders according to their category and place them there.
 This code will also create a 'categorized_resumes.csv' file in the same directory.

 ```bash
 python script.py path/to/dir